Demi Rose Busts Out Of Metallic ‘Playboy’ Bikini: ‘Oh Hi’

 Demi Rose is racking up the Instagram followers for a reason.
 The British beauty’s curves are some of the most fierce on the platform, although Demi is equally loved for her girly features, beautiful smile, and natural feel.
 The star has delivered her latest update – suffice to say that this one is likely ticking plenty of boxes for the 24-year-old’s fans.

 Demi’s photo today showed her reclining near an indoor pool.
 A selfie situation wasn’t fully confirmed, but an extended arm from Demi and the close-up finish both suggested the photo to have been taken by the model herself.
-Demi was flaunting her ample cleavage in a tiny, skin-tight, and silver-colored bikini with a metallic finish.
-The two-piece’s lowers weren’t visible, but this was a clear swimwear situation.
+Demi was flaunting her ample cleavage in a tiny, skintight, and silver-colored bikini with a metallic finish.
+The bottom of the two-piece wasn’t visible, but this was a clear swimwear situation.
 Demi appeared to have given a nod to famous Playboy magazine via lettering across the bikini’s top.

 The brunette delivered her sizzling curves in her trademark, low-key way.
-While the amount of chest and underboob on show was marked, Demi herself didn’t appear to be harnessing a raunchy vibe.
-The model had her dark locks scraped away from a face that appeared minimally made-up – Demi is known for going easy on the cosmetics, with many fans sending her praise for her natural beauty.
+While the amount of chest and underboob on show was marked, Demi herself didn’t appear to be giving off a raunchy vibe.
+The model had her dark locks swept away from a face that appeared minimally made-up – Demi is known for going easy on the cosmetics, with many fans sending her praise for her natural beauty.
 Likewise simple was Demi’s direct gaze.

 A short caption from Demi upped the ante, though, as she greeted her fans with a casual phrase.